cs5220-f20/matmul-project/README.md

     ./matmul-blocked timing-blocked.csv

+These commands run benchmarks on the *local machine*.
+If you're logged into Totient, this will usually be the *head node*.
+To run benchmarks on a *compute node*, which will give completely different results, you want to use make commands (listed below).
+Make sure to keep things consistent i.e. don't compare a head node benchmark with a computer node benchmark.
+While testing on the head node is perfectly fine, your submitted benchmarks should be from a compute node, as I want to keep benchmarks consistent among the class.

-The Makefile has targets for running the timer on the instructional nodes on C4 using the `runner.sh` script.
+The Makefile has targets for running the timer on the compute nodes on totient using the `job-*.pbs` scripts.
 For example,

-    make info-blocked.out
+    make timing-blocked.csv

-on C4 will submit an HTCondor job to produce the timing-blocked.csv file (and info-blocked.out).
-To run all the timers, you can use
+on totient will submit a PBS job to produce the timing-blocked.csv file.
+To run all the timers on the compute nodes, you can use

+    make run

+To run all the timers on your local machine, you will probably want to use

-    make run-c4
+    make run-local

-Note that the `runner.sh` script does a little more than just running the job; it also reports what host the job ran on, saves the standard output to `info-XXX.out`, and sets the `OMP_NUM_THREADS` variable so that runs using OpenBLAS don't get an unfair advantage by exploiting multiple cores.
+Note that the `.pbs` scripts do a little more than just running the job; they also set environment variables so that OpenBLAS, VecLib, and MKL don't get an unfair advantage by exploiting multiple cores.

+You can also manually submit the `.pbs` scripts to the compute nodes by using

+    qsub job-*.pbs

+i.e. if you want to benchmark only your own code, you would type `qsub job-mine.pbs`.
+Note that this is what happens "under the hood" when you run the timers on the compute nodes with make commands.

+To clear up some of your workspace, use

+    make clean

+which will remove executables and compute node logs (but not your code or benchmarks).
+To remove everything except for code, use

+    make realclean

 ## Plotting results

+You can produce timing plots by running

+    make plot

+The plotter assumes that all the relevant CSV files are already in place.
+Note, though, that you can (for example) put the CSV files from totient onto your laptop and run `make plot`.

+You can also directly use the `plotter.py` script.
 The `plotter.py` script loads a batch of timings and turns them into a plot which is saved to `timing.pdf`.
 For example, running

     ./plotter.py basic blocked blas